We help you find the best smartwatch for your wrist, whether you want something sporty or stylish and discreet.

 Nowadays, thanks to newer versions of their operating systems, they’ve become less dependent on a connected smartphone, making them useful gadgets in their own right, with a wealth of standalone apps and separate connectivity.

 If you’re considering an Android Wear watch, it’s worth looking to see if it’ll get the Android Wear 2.0 update.
 You can see what watches will be updated in this article.
 Android Wear 2.0 brings some important and useful updates including Google’s smart Assistant, as well as support for standalone apps that don’t require a companion on your smartphone, just like on watchOS 3 on the Apple Watch.

-As smartwatches have evolved, many have become more feature-packed offering far more beyond just mirroring notifications from your phone.
+As smartwatches have evolved, many have become more feature-packed, offering far more beyond just mirroring notifications from your phone.
 If you’re a fitness enthusiast, many smartwatches now feature added sensors like GPS and heart rate monitors, making them a great companion for your next workout.
 The forthcoming Blocks modular smartwatch, which resurfaced again at CES 2018, even features additional bracelet links that add new features.